marctheshark3/AI-Project-Starter-Kit/ergo-system-prompt.md

 1. **Copy the entire prompt**
 2. **Replace the [REPLACE WITH: ...] section** with your specific project details
+3. **Select the desired Ergo blockchain integration options or select "No blockchain integration"**
-3. **Submit to your preferred LLM** (Claude, GPT-4, etc.)
+4. **Submit to your preferred LLM** (Claude, GPT-4, etc.)
-4. **Review and refine** the generated output
+5. **Review and refine** the generated output
-5. **Save the output** in your project repository
+6. **Save the output** in your project repository

-This enhanced system prompt will help you generate comprehensive documentation for your AI project with Fleet SDK integration for cryptocurrency payments through the Nautilus wallet.
-The LLM will provide you with detailed requirements, diagrams, Docker configurations, and code examples to kickstart your development process.
+This enhanced system prompt will help you generate comprehensive documentation for your AI project with optional Ergo blockchain integration through Fleet SDK.
+You can choose to include cryptocurrency payment features, smart contracts, data verification, or token creation - or skip blockchain integration entirely.
+The LLM will provide you with detailed requirements, diagrams, Docker configurations, and code examples tailored to your selected integration options.